aws-observability/aws-otel-go/README.md

 ## Introduction

 This repo hosts documentation and sample apps for the ADOT Go library which provides the AWS service integrations for traces and metrics for the [OpenTelemetry Go](https://github.com/open-telemetry/opentelemetry-go) library.
 The library can be configured to support trace applications with the AWS X-Ray service.
+Additionally, ADOT is in preview for Go metrics.

 Please note all source code for the Go library is upstream on the OpenTelemetry project in the [OpenTelemetry Go](https://github.com/open-telemetry/opentelemetry-go) library repo.
 All features of the OpenTelemetry library are available along with its components beinbg configured to create traces which can be viewed in the AWS X-Ray console and to allow propagation of those contexts across multiple downstream AWS services.